NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 Sexual harassment can occur between individuals who know each other, individuals who do not know each other, individuals who have an established relationship, and individuals who have previously engaged in consensual sexual activity.
 Sexual harassment can be committed by persons of any gender identity, and it can occur between people of the same or different sex.

-HH.
-Student.
+Y. Student.
 A person who has been admitted to the University who is actively participating in or attempting to participate in a University course of study, classes, program or activity.
 For the purpose of this Grievance Procedure, student status continues during scheduled intermittent breaks in the academic calendar.

 III.
 REPORTING PROHIBITED DISCRIMINATION